math2001/FileManager/README.md

 ##### But, here's the main reason: I personally uses this package, and I hate when things don't go as well as they could.
 So, you can be sure that this package is 100% optimized for *speed*.

+**This plugin is in development.
+It means that there is probably some bugs.
+If it's the case, please log an issue [on the github  issue tracker](https://github.com/math2001/FileManager/issues) **

 ## Installation